BucketHatGirl/Bones-N-Souls/README.md

 # Bones 'N Souls
 ```
-A fantacy world conjured up by a fairytale book.
+A fantasy world conjured up by a fairytale book.

 ```